jezdavisuk/jezdavisuk/README.md

 ## Welcome, one and all.
 I'm currently working to develop an application that teaches children in the UK how to use a Japanese Soroban abacus.
-The objective is to create a free resource that gives students a chance to practise basic mental arithmetic.
+The objective is to create a free resource that gives students the chance to practise basic mental arithmetic.

 <!--
 **jezdavisuk/jezdavisuk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.